solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 ## Defining the grammar rules

-Next we need to define the nonterminals that make up the grammar of our language.
+Next, we need to define the nonterminals that make up the grammar of our language.
 We start with the topmost rule to parse a list of commands which we will call `turtle`.

-In the rules comma is read as "and then" and the vertical bar as alternative.
+In the rules, comma is read as "and then" and the vertical bar as alternatives.
 The `blanks` rule is any amount of whitespace characters.

 ```prolog